-Though the Hajj has one central rite-standing on Mount 'Arafah on the 'Day of 'Arafah'-it contains many other rites and recommendations ('sunnah' acts), and a number of regulations.
-The rites and recommendations include: settling one's debts, asking forgiveness of one's acquaintances and preparing oneself as if setting off for death; travelling to Mecca; dressing in the ihram (two white strips of unwoven cloth) and consecrating oneself therein; saving "labayk Allahumma labayk!" ("here I am O Allah, at Your service"); performing the tawaf (circumambulating the Ka'bah); performing the sa'i (running between the rocks of Safa and Marwah); praying at the magam of Ibrahim worthe hijr of Isma'il we; touching the Black Stone (on the corner of the Ka'bah) or the Multazam (the wall between the door of the Ka'bah and the Black Stone) and contemplating the Ka'bah; drinking water from the well of Zamzam; going to the plain of Mina; (then comes the standing at 'Arafah); then spending time and sleeping at Muzdalifah; throwing pebbles at the devil (at the Rajm Iblis); performing the tawaf of ifada; shaving one's head; sacrificing an animal (a garlanded sheep at the end of the pilgrimage); undoing the ihram; visiting the Ka'bah again and performing the tamaf of departure; visiting the Prophet's tomb in Medina and if possible the Al-Aqsa Mosque in Jerusalem after the Hajj (this was traditionally known as the 'Long Hajj').
-God says in the Holy Qur'an:
+Though the Hajj has one central rite-standing on Mount 'Arafah on the 'Day of 'Arafah'22-it contains many other rites and recommendations ('sunnah' acts), and a number of regulations.
+The rites and recommendations include: settling one's debts, asking forgiveness of one's acquaintances and preparing oneself as if setting off for death; travelling to Mecca; dressing in the ihram (two white strips of unwoven cloth) and consecrating oneself therein; saying "labayk Allahumma labayk!" ("here I am O Allah, at Your service"); performing the tawaf (circumambulating the Ka'bah); performing the sa'i (running between the rocks of Safa and Marwah); praying at the maqam of Ibrahim or the hijr of Isma'il : touching the Black Stone (on the corner of the Ka'bah) or the Multazam

-The Prophet Muhammad said: "The Hajj is 'Arafah..."
+22 The Prophet Muhammad said: "The Hajj is 'Arafah..."
 (Sunan Al-Tirmidhi, no. 889; Sunan Abu Dawud, no. 1949).